serafi-nebot-uib/hal9000-assembler/README.md

-# HAL9000 Compiler
+# HAL9000 Assembler

-This is a very basic HAL9000 "compiler" only meant to be used as support.
-Use at your own risk.
+A very basic HAL9000 "assembler" only meant to be used as support.
+It has not been thoroughly tested, so use it at your own risk.

 ## HAL9000 Insctruction set